 Negotiating a settlement

-If you are being dismissed, made redundant or have a problem with your employer and are considering a claim in an Employment Tribunal, you may be considering a settlement.
+If you are being dismissed, made redundant or have a problem with your employer and are considering a claim in an Employment Tribunal, you may be considering seeking to negotiate a settlement of your potential claim in return for some compensation – or, alternatively, your employer may seek to enter into settlement agreement discussions with you.
 This article gives an overview of settlement agreements, what they are and how to negotiate a settlement.

 What is a settlement?

-If you don’t want to settle, or if you can’t agree on terms which address your concerns, you can go to an Employment Tribunal instead.
-However, there are many advantages to negotiating a settlement:
+If you don’t want to settle, or if you can’t agree on terms which address your concerns, you can still go to an Employment Tribunal, however there are many advantages to negotiating a settlement that you should consider carefully:

-- it avoids the stress of running a case and going through the Employment Tribunal process to a final hearing
+- it avoids the stress of running and preparing for a case and going through the Employment Tribunal process to a final hearing (which will include appearing as a witness in the employment tribunal and your colleagues (or former colleagues) may also be appear as a witness on behalf of your employer);

-- it provides a quicker outcome, whereas many cases, particularly complex cases, can take over a year to reach a final hearing
+- it often provides a quicker outcome enabling you to focus on moving forward with your career elsewhere, whereas many cases, particularly complex cases, can take over a year to reach a final hearing;

-- you can receive things that the Tribunal does not have power to order even if you win, such as a reference or an apology
+- you can negotiate outcomes that are important to you that the Employment Tribunal does not have power to order even if you win, such as agreed wording for a reference, out-placement counselling (for example in assisting you with your CV or interview techniques), a form of internal or external announcement or an apology.

 How to settle